On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Introduction

-In this letter, we show that the sign of the quadratic interaction is fixed for the axion and in almost all cases for axion-like particles with more general interactions and the axion field value diverges.
+In this letter, we show that the sign of the quadratic interaction is fixed for the axion and in almost all cases for axion-like particles with more general interactions and the axion field value becomes non-perturbative, generalising a result first derived in \cite{Hook:2017psm} for the case of a QCD axion that does not contribute to dark matter.
 As a result, many experimental constraints on light axions cannot be considered reliable.
-We determine the corresponding unphysical parameter space in terms of the axion decay constant and the axion couplings to SM particles and identify the experimental search strategies impacted by this effect as well as those that can avoid it.
+We determine the corresponding parameter space in terms of the axion decay constant and the axion couplings to SM particles and identify the experimental search strategies impacted by this effect as well as those that can avoid it.
 A more detailed analysis for the general case of an axion-like particle, taking into account effects from running and matching as well as a comparison between experimental sensitivities to linear and quadratic ALP interactions is presented in a companion paper~\cite{longpaper}.